Persistent Markov partitions and hyperbolic components of rational maps: Quadratic Polynomials, Laminations, Matings, and the Main Theorem about Matings

-Let $p=15/31$ and $q=7/63=1/9$.
-This is an example where Fatou components do not all have disjoint closures.
-For there is a leaf of $L_{15/31}$ with endpoints at $e^{\pm 2\pi i(4/9)}$, linking two of the periodic orbit of gaps of $L_{1/9}^{-1}$.
-Therefore the corresponding rational map has the period 6 orbit of Fatou components linked in two's, giving a period two tuning of a rational map with one critical orbit of period 5 and the other of period 3.

-The conditions of the following theorem hold for Example 1, but not for Examples 2 and 3, although Fatou components are disjoint in Example 2.
-The description of all nearby hyperbolic components, provided by the results of Section \ref{2}, suggests that not all nearby hyperbolic components are represented by matings in Example 2.
+The rest of the paper will be devoted to proving the following theorem.
+By Proposition \ref{3.3}, the conditions of the theorem imply that distinct Fatou components have disjoint closures.
+The conditions of the theorem hold for Examples 1 and 2, but not for Example 3, although Fatou components are disjoint in Example 3.
+The description of all nearby hyperbolic components, provided by the results of Section \ref{2}, suggests that not all nearby hyperbolic components are represented by matings in Example 3.
 But it is difficult to be sure, because the theory so far developed is not sufficient to exclude all matings of polynomials with two cycles of some fixed periods.